Logo

 Parting Thought

 There isn’t a single right starting figure.
 The “right” number balances aims, timeframe, loss tolerance, and your appetite to learn.
-Low platform minimums make it easy to begin with small sums, which is great for education.
+Low platform minimums make it easier to begin with small sums, which can be useful for learning—but it does not remove the need for a cost model and risk rules.
 If you plan to trade actively, bake in costs, position-sizing rules, and any leverage demands.

 Lead with a plan, choose numbers you can live with, and prioritize risk control.
 Over the long run, disciplined sizing and steady study beat a flashy opening balance.